CleverRaven/Cataclysm-DDA/data/mods/Aftershock/items/armor/exosuit/exosuit_guide.md

 | Quickdraw Sheath  | Medium | 1500 ml    | 5 kg       |  500 g | Assisted draw sheath.

 ### Operation
 The basic operation is based on the frame mirroring the pilot's motions.
 This works well for movement, though fine manipulation takes practice as pilots must adapt to the suit's feedback.
-Once certified, a pilot receives additional training in their field, learning to use their specialized equipemnt.
+Once certified, a pilot receives additional training in their field, learning to use their specialized equipment.
 The exosuit is easily outfitted for hazardous environments ranging from frozen tundra to burning deserts, from underwater to orbit.

 ### Repairs
 The frame itself is somewhat difficulty to repair due to the complex components and the titanium used.